neverseentoday/Mind_Mingle/README.md

 Join our Community-Based Learning Platform today and take control of your personal and professional growth like never before! 🌱👩‍🏫👨‍💼

-Let's bridge the gap between learning and employment, together. 💪
+Let's bridge the gap between learning and employment, together 💪

 Figma  Design:-
 https://shorturl.at/ZEZ4B